Crowdfunding Campaign: crowdfund.umn.edu/umnsvp

-The University of Minnesota Solar Vehicle Project was founded by a group of undergraduate students from the U of M College of Science and Engineering in 1990.
-The team finished their first car, Aurora I, in under three years to compete in the 1993 GM Sunrayce.
-Since then, The Solar Vehicle Project has remained true to its original foundation as a student administered, designed, and built project that teaches members about engineering and management in a complete product development environment.
-Since Aurora I, the team has built twelve additional cars, becoming one of the most decorated teams in America.
+The University of Minnesota Solar Vehicle Project was founded by a group of undergraduate students from the U of M College of Science and Engineering in 1990 and competed in the 1993 GM Sunrayce with its first Solar Car, Aurora I. Since then, The Solar Vehicle Project has remained true to its original foundation as a student administered, designed, and built project that teaches members about engineering and management in a complete product development environment.
+The team has built thirteen solar vehicles, and is one of the most decorated teams in America.

-Eos, the team's most recent vehicle, exemplifies the change of direction that the University of Minnesota Solar Vehicle Project has taken in recent years.
-The team is the first American team to compete in the Cruiser Class at the World Solar Challenge.
+Eos II, the team's most recent vehicle, exemplifies the change of direction that the University of Minnesota Solar Vehicle Project has taken in recent years.
+The team was the first American team to compete in the Cruiser Class at the World Solar Challenge.
 In addition to speed, this class focuses on practicality and number of people in the car.
 This poses several new design criteria to give the team room to innovate.

 Eos II was one of only five cruiser cars to completely finish the Bridgestone World Solar Challenge.
 Eos I placed fourth in the 2016 Formula Sun Grand Prix and tenth in the 2016 American Solar Challenge, the only cruiser competitor to qualify for either race.

 Hey solar enthusiasts!
 The UMN Solar Vehicle Project will be making a presentation about solar technology tomorrow… https://t.co/oObTbRRKOJ

 We had the privilege to present last week at the CTS Transportation Research Conference.
 We were happy to spread th… https://t.co/o1TdUbziPJ

 Interested in having a vintage solar car?
 We are looking for places to store or display our Aurora series solar car… https://t.co/bVlF5taVXO